markwatkinson/luminous/README.markdown

   * More complex langauges which previously used a transition table may be faster, but we don't really care

 Roadmap
 -------

-  * Implement several varied language lexers to check the idea isn't a non-starter (JavaScript, HTML, CSS, PHP, which should all work correctly with each other)
+  1. Implement several varied language lexers to check the idea isn't a non-starter (JavaScript, HTML, CSS, PHP, which should all work correctly with each other)  [done but needs better testing - blocked on 5,6] 1.1 Implement diff scanner which should be able to work in tandem with the scanner for the language in the diff.
-  * Finalise the basic scanner (base class) API, figure out best abstractions
+  2. Finalise the basic scanner (base class) API, figure out best abstractions [done I think]
-  * Build unit tests on the base classes
+  3. Build unit tests on the base classes [partly done, needs better coverage]
-  * Figure out basic plugin/extension API for the scanners.
+  4. Figure out basic plugin/extension API for the scanners. [done - filters]
-  * Begin integrating into Luminous's existing infrastructure (this will also involve porting the 'easyAPI' to the new scanner and language system, and scarily, porting the CSS theme parser to the new system, which means the new system must be pluginable enough for it to be possible to use it for general parsing)
+  5. Begin integrating into Luminous's existing infrastructure (this will also involve porting the 'easyAPI' to the new scanner and language system, and scarily, porting the CSS theme parser to the new system, which means the new system must be pluginable enough for it to be possible to use it for general parsing)
-  * Check existing regression test cases and adapt as needed
+  6. Check existing regression test cases and adapt as needed
-  * Implement remaining languages (eek)
+  7. Implement remaining languages (eek)